-State Representative Jessica Benham is fighting for the Pennsylvania Rescue Plan to cut cost of living, and invest your tax dollars into public health infrastructure and preparedness, support for families, workforce development, and investments in businesses.
+State Representative Jessica Benham has fought for budgets every year that cut cost of living, and invest your tax dollars into public health infrastructure and preparedness, support for families, workforce development, and investments in businesses.

 Protecting Our Democracy

 Jessica supports a ban on gifts to elected officials, limits on contributions to political candidates, and full disclosure of all spending meant to influence the outcome of elections.
 She supports a redistricting commission to draw fair lines for Congressional, State House, and State Senate districts.
 She supports legislation to ensure transparency, public input and clear, enforceable criteria for redistricting.
 Jessica will fight for election day voter registration, automatic voter registration, and more opportunities for early voting.
 Jessica also supports rule changes within the General Assembly so that bills with clear bipartisan support receive a vote in committee and both chamber floors, instead of potentially being left to die without a vote in committee.

 Affordable & Dignified Healthcare for All

 Jessica believes that all Pennsylvanians deserve access to quality healthcare that is free at the point of access and is fighting to protect the Medicaid expansion that has benefited over 3,000,000 residents.
 She is also fighting for people with disabilities and seniors to receive long term health care supports and services in the dignity of their own homes.
 Jessica Benham helped pass a law to ensure people with disabilities and pre-existing conditions can’t be denied life-saving medical procedures.
 In Harrisburg, she is working to ensure that all Pennsylvanians impacted by coronavirus get access to the care they need without surprise billing.